 In Dillon’s Rule states, state enabling legislation may be required to establish a housing trust fund or to use certain sources of funding.

-- The Somerville, MA Affordable Housing Trust focuses on preserving and creating affordable rental and homeownership units, as well as providing direct assistance to renters and homeowners.
+The Somerville, MA Affordable Housing Trust focuses on preserving and creating affordable rental and homeownership units, as well as providing direct assistance to renters and homeowners.
 Funds may be used for a variety of activities that support these goals, including site development for new construction; rehabilitation subsidies and arson prevention for existing developments; and assistance with security deposits or down payments and closing costs for renters and homebuyers.
 Trust documents also allow for funds to be used to research other appropriate activities or to provide seed money for new programs or organizations.
 Funding for the Trust comes from a variety of sources, including linkage fees and in lieu payments from the city’s inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
 Also referred to as inclusionary housing. programs, as well as allocations from the city and from the federal Emergency Shelter Grant program.
 At least 20 percent of funds must be used to serve households with incomes below 50 percent of AMI, although the Trust “encourages deeper affordability” and the use of funds to serve people experiencing homelessness.
 Another 20 percent is reserved for households at 51 to 80 percent of AMI, and 10 percent must go towards those with incomes between 81 and 100 percent of AMI.
 The Trust is governed by a nine-member Board of Trustees that includes the Mayor, President of the Board of Aldermen, and Executive Director of the Somerville Housing Authority (or their designees), as well as six members appointed by the Mayor or approved by the Board of Aldermen including representatives from the housing or real estate and banking or finance sectors and at least one Somerville resident who is eligible for state or federal public housingA federal program dedicated to providing decent and safe rental housing for low-income families, older adults, and persons with disabilities.
 There are around 1.2 million houesholds residing in public housing units, managed by over 3,000 housing authorities.
 Programs differ in types and sizes. programs.
-See here for more details.
+The Somerville Affordable Housing Trust Strategic Vision Plan & Guidelines provides more details.

 - The Center for Community Change Housing Trust Fund Project – The most exhaustive source of information on housing trust funds; includes detailed information about components of housing trust funds and campaigns to establish housing trust funds, as well as case studies and up-to-date examples.